opencog/atomspace-dht/README.md

 ```
    Sometimes `ValueSaveUTest`, `FetchUTest` and/or `MultiUserUTest`
    intermittently fail because data gets lost; the root cause for this
-   is unknwon, but seems to involve problems of flushing out data from
+   is unknown, but seems to involve problems of flushing out data from
    the local node, out to the network, and having the network receive
    and hold that data.
  * The consistently failing tests are: